 When installing an oven indoors, it is essential to maintain appropriate clearances away from any combustible materials.
 A major cause of oven-related fires is a failure to maintain required clearances to combustible material.

-In most cases, safe clearances for your wood-fired oven are recommended as follows:
+Just to give you a reference, safe clearances for your wood-fired oven are often recommended as follows:

 Although these may be typical recommendations, it’s your responsibility to ensure your installation meets any building regulations and any manufacturer’s recommendations outlined in the manufacturer’s installation manual.